scikit-learn-contrib/MAPIE/doc/method_description.rst

-This method avoids the overfitting problem but can loose its predictive cover when :math:`\hat{\mu}` becomes unstable, for example when the sample size is closed to the number of features (as seen in the example).
+This method avoids the overfitting problem but can loose its predictive cover when :math:`\hat{\mu}` becomes unstable, for example when the sample size is closed to the number of features
+(as seen in the "Reproducing the simulations from Foygel-Barber et al. (2020)" example).

 - **Jackknife+**

-Unlike the standard Jackknife method which estimates an prediction interval centered around the prediction of the model trained on the entire dataset, the so-called Jackknife+ method uses each l-o-o prediction on the new test point to take the variability of the regression function into account.
+Unlike the standard Jackknife method which estimates a prediction interval centered around the prediction of the model trained on the entire dataset, the so-called Jackknife+ method uses each l-o-o prediction on the new test point to take the variability of the regression function into account.
+The resulting confidence interval can therefore be summarized as follows

 .. math:: \hat{C}_{n, \alpha}^{\rm jackknife+}(X_{n+1}) = [ \hat{q}_{n, \alpha}^-\{\hat{\mu}_{-i}(X_{n+1}) - R_I^{\rm LOO} \}, \hat{q}_{n, \alpha}^+\{\hat{\mu}_{-i}(X_{n+1}) + R_I^{\rm LOO} \}]

-As described in Barber et al. (2020), this method garantees a higher stability with a coverage level of :math:`1-2\alpha` for a target coverage level of :math:`1-\alpha`.
+As described in Barber et al. (2020), this method garantees a higher stability with a coverage level of :math:`1-2\alpha` for a target coverage level of :math:`1-\alpha`, without any *a priori* assumption on the distribution of the data :math:`(X, Y)`.

 However, the Jackknife and Jackknife+ methods are computationally heavy since they require to run as many simulations as the number of training points, and is prohibitive